Checklist for applications for clinical trials with medical devices

 5. Reference to the version that the current IB replaces

-1. If the sponsor wishes the investigator to treat the IB as a confidential document for use only by the investigator team and authorities.
+1. If the sponsor wants the Investigator to treat the IB as a confidential document only for use by the Investigator team and authorities.

 4. Summary